CiscoDevNet/cisco-im-p-api-examples/README.md

 See this link for instructions on how to set up a virtual environment for your operating system: (https://docs.python.org/3/tutorial/venv.html)

+Follow the instructions for entering your virtual environment, and then proceed to install the necessary Python library dependencies for this project.

+Once you have your virtual environment installed, execute the correct `activate` procedure for your OS so that you're operating from within the virtual environment.

 ### INSTALL PYTHON DEPENDENCIES

-It is advisable to create a virtual environment and work from that environment instead of using your default Python installation.
+The commands you'll need to install dependencies will vary from OS to OS.
+Start with

+    $ pip install zeep

+This should automatically install most libraries you'll need.
+If you get a message when you run a script that says your `import` doesn't work, then try to `pip install <that dependency>`.

 Script Dependencies:
     `lxml`
     `requests`
     `zeep`
     `json`

-Additional dependency for `endpoint.py`:
-    `flask`

-Dependency Installation:

-    $ pip install zeep

-On Windows, this will install automatically all of `zeep` dependencies, including `lxml` and `requests`.

-It may not install all dependencies on a platform other than Windows, so be aware that you may need to `pip install` one or more dependencies individually.

 The `endpoint.py` script needs `flask`, so run: